Australia floods still rising with two dead, four missing

 In areas further north where the cyclone made landfall, water and power were still being restored.

-Bowen, Mackay and the Whitsunday islands, where power went down for more than 50,000 people, bore the brunt of the cyclone.
+Bowen, Mackay and the Whitsunday islands bore the brunt of the cyclone and nearly 40,000 homes were waiting to be re-connected on Saturday.

-The Insurance Council of Australia declared the Queensland and northern NSW regions disaster zones, adding that the damage bill could top Aus$1 billion (US $770 million).
+The Insurance Council of Australia declared the Queensland and northern NSW regions disaster zones, adding that the damage bill could top A$1 billion (US$770 million).

-The council's chief Rob Whelan compared Debbie it to Cyclone Oswald, a category five storm which hit in 2013 and caused over Aus$1 billion in damage.

 - AFP